stonepros/stone/doc/dev/developer_guide/dash-devel.rst

 UI Style Guide
 ~~~~~~~~~~~~~~

-The style guide is created to document Ceph Dashboard standards and maintain
+The style guide is created to document Stone Dashboard standards and maintain
 consistency across the project.
 Its an effort to make it easier for
 contributors to process designing and deciding mockups and designs for
 Dashboard.

-The development environment for Ceph Dashboard has live reloading enabled so
+The development environment for Stone Dashboard has live reloading enabled so
 any changes made in UI are reflected in open browser windows.
-Ceph Dashboard
+Stone Dashboard
 uses Bootstrap as the main third-party CSS library.

 Avoid duplication of code.
 Be consistent with the existing UI by reusing